batuff/Survival/README.md

 #### Evaluation method options

-   - `-calculusType` A string identifying the type of calculus to be done.
-Some possibilities are available:
+   - `-calculusType` A string identifying the type of numerical approach ("calculus") to be used in the simulations.
+Different possibilities are available:

       1. "rapidLEM_Scholz2006" It's an implementation of the method described in: M. Krämer and M. Scholz, "Rapid calculation of biological effects in ion radiotherapy", *Physics in medicine and biology* **51**, 1959-1970 (2006).
-It's compatible only with LEMI, LEMII and LEMIII models.
+It's compatible only with `LEMI`, `LEMII` and `LEMIII` models.

-      2. "rapidLEM_Russo2011" A new rapid method for LEM, proved to be more accurate, described in: G. Russo, "Develpment of a radiobiological database for carbon ion Treatment Planning Systems - Modelling and simulating the irradiation process", *Ph.D.
+      2. "rapidLEM_Russo2011" A rapid evaluation method for LEM, with better agreement to the Monte Carlo approach, described in: G. Russo, "Develpment of a radiobiological database for carbon ion Treatment Planning Systems - Modelling and simulating the irradiation process", *Ph.D.
 Thesis*, Università degli studi di Torino (2011).
-It is compatible only with LEMI-LEMII-LEMIII models.
+It's compatible only with `LEMI`, `LEMII` and `LEMIII` models.

       3. "rapidMKM_Kase2008" A fast implementation of the MKM calculation as described in: Kase, Y., Kanai, T., Matsufuji, N., Furusawa, Y., Elsässer, T., & Scholz, M. (2008).
-Biophysical calculation of cell survival probabilities using amorphous track structure models for heavy-ion irradiation. *Physics in Medicine and Biology*, **53**(1), 37–59 It's compatible only with the MKM.
+Biophysical calculation of cell survival probabilities using amorphous track structure models for heavy-ion irradiation. *Physics in Medicine and Biology*, **53**(1), 37–59.
+It's compatible only with the `MKM`.

-      4. "rapidMKM_Kase2008_corrected_beta" An extension of the "rapidMKM_Kase2008" method in which a non-Poissonian correction factor is added also for the $\beta$ parameter.
+      4. "rapidMKM_Kase2008_corrected_beta" An extension of the "rapidMKM_Kase2008" method in which a non-Poissonian correction factor is added also for the &#946; parameter.
+It's compatible only with the `MKM`.

       5. "rapidMKM_Attili2013" A fast original implementation of the MKM model, combining the methods described in: Hawkins_2003 Hawkins, R. B. (2003).
 A microdosimetric-kinetic model for the effect of non-Poisson distribution of lethal lesions on the variation of RBE with LET. *Radiation Research*, 160(1), 61–69, and Kase, Y., Kanai, T., Matsufuji, N., Furusawa, Y., Elsässer, T., & Scholz, M. (2008).
 Biophysical calculation of cell survival probabilities using amorphous track structure models for heavy-ion irradiation. *Physics in Medicine and Biology*, **53**(1), 37–59.
+It's compatible only with the `MKM`.

-      6. "rapidMKM_Attili2013_corrected_beta" An extension of the "rapidMKM_Attili2013" method in which a non-Poissonian correction factor is added also for the $\beta$ parameter.
+      6. "rapidMKM_Attili2013_corrected_beta" An extension of the "rapidMKM_Attili2013" method in which a non-Poissonian correction factor is added also for the &#946; parameter.
 See Survival::Calculus::rapidMKM_Attili2017_corrected_beta() for details.
+It's compatible only with the `MKM`.

-      7. "MonteCarlo" Compatible with all models implemented, performs a Monte Carlo simulation of the irradiation process to get the LQ parameters.
+      7. "MonteCarlo" Compatible with all the implemented models, it performs a Monte Carlo simulation of the irradiation process.

-   **Note**: the model "tMKM_Manganaro2017" accepts only the Monte Carlo ("MonteCarlo") type of calculus.
+   **Note**: the model `tMKM_Manganaro2017` accepts only the Monte Carlo ("MonteCarlo") type of calculus.

 ##### Monte Carlo Options